 We recommend renting a trailer to hitch to your vehicle if you have smaller loads to transport.
 You can use the calculation above to determine how much your car or truck can pull, but we also advise consulting the company from which you plan to rent or purchase your trailer for more guidance.

 Moving can be expensive, so you may be tempted to rent a trailer, but it isn’t always the least expensive option.
 You may find the rental cost of a moving truck will save you more money, so it’s worth considering if you can’t fit everything into a cargo or utility trailer.
-You can also hire a moving company if your vehicle’s towing capacity won’t pull the right size trailer for your move.
+Additionally, you can also hire a moving company if your vehicle’s towing capacity won’t pull the right size trailer for your move.
 Compare moving companies for a small move if you don’t have much but can’t tow all your belongings in a trailer.

 FAQ About Trailer Sizes